GM to offer connected car, automated driving technology in 2016

-DETROIT General Motors Co (GM.N) will introduce in two years its first car that can communicate with other vehicles to help avoid accidents and ease traffic congestion, Chief Executive Mary Barra said on Sunday.
+DETROIT, Sept 7 General Motors Co will introduce in two years its first car that can communicate with other vehicles to help avoid accidents and ease traffic congestion, Chief Executive Mary Barra said on Sunday.

 In the same time frame, GM also will introduce more advanced technology allowing hands-free driving in some cases, she said.